Provisional Professional Teaching License

 - Paying the applicable licensure fee.

 - Submitting an application requesting the five-year, standard educator license.

 Applicants for the Provisional Professional Teaching license are encouraged to contact the Office of Educator Licensure at 501-682-4342 for information on the required testing for any licensure area they may be interested in or for clarification on the required background checks.

-For more information, please go to Rules Governing Educator Licensure and Frequently Asked Questions.
+For more information, please go to Rules Governing Educator Licensure.